HERE’S A WEIRD FACT: You know more about running a university than administrators know about running a newspaper.

 That probably won’t win any hearts and minds in Student Affairs, but it does stop the madness for a little while.

 LESSON: Administrators who have worked their entire lives in academia believe success is simply a matter of “wanting it more.”
-They tend to ignore things like market research and business models because they’ve simply never been exposed to them.
-Most universities run the same, with identical hierarchies.
-So innovation isn’t just frowned upon, it’s a foreign concept.
+They tend to ignore details like market research and business models because they’ve never been exposed to them.
+Most universities run the same, with different colors but identical hierarchies.
+So innovation isn’t just frowned upon, it’s just a foreign concept.

 5. You’re not afraid.